-A mere 30 minutes by the Dart to Howth train from Dublin is the #1 King Sitric Fish Restaurant and 4-star accommodation in Howth Ireland.
-A member of Ireland’s Blue Book for the last 28 years King Sitric is ideally located as an alternative to staying in Dublin, where accommodation can be expensive.
+A mere 30 minutes by the Dart train from Dublin to Howth is the #1 King Sitric Fish Restaurant and 4-star accommodation in Howth Ireland.
+A member of Blue Book Ireland for the last 28 years King Sitric is ideally located as an alternative to staying in Dublin, where accommodation can be expensive.
 Visiting Howth is one of the top things to do in Dublin and we would highly recommend it.

 - 3 King Sitric – Accommodation